warren-bank/mirror-XMail-mail-server/Readme.txt

 	@@FROM		will be substituted with the sender of the message
 	@@RCPT		will be substituted with the target of the message
-	@@FILE		will be substituted with the message file path ( the external command _must_ only read the file )
+	@@FILE		will be substituted with the message file path ( the external command may modify the file if it's going to return 100 as command exit value )
 	@@MSGID		will be substituted with the ( XMail unique ) message id
 	@@MSGREF	will be substituted with the reference SMTP message id
 	@@TMPFILE	will create a copy of the message file to a temporary one.
 			It's external program responsibility to delete the temporary file.

 	Here  "command"  is the name of an external program that must process the message and return its processing result.
 If it return  99  the message is rejected and pushed into  froz  subdirectory.
 	If all filters return values different from 99 the message can continue its trip.
+	The filter command may also modify the file and return 100, having in this way the ability to change the file content ( AV scanning, content filter, message rewriting, etc ).
+	If the filter will change the message file it MUST keep the message structure and it MUST terminate all line with <CR><LF>.
 	The spool files has this structure :

 	SmtpDomain		[ 1st line ]